Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 ![TASInd](../../img/TASInd.jpg)

 Provides the aircraft's true Airspeed in knots, and is calibrated from 150 to 1500 knots; airspeeds below this range are thus not reliable.
-At high rates of airspeed change, there may be a lag of up to

 ## Flight Instrument Brightness Knob